Hishaam-Ahmed/Freelance-Manager/README.md

 ## How to run the app locally

-For this you need to open up two terminals simultaneously, in the first one to the 'backend' folder and running the run dev command:
+For this you need to open up two terminals simultaneously, in the first one, go to the 'backend' folder and type the run dev command:
 ```bash
   cd backend
   npm run dev